paularindam/paularindam.github.io/about.md

 	<img src="{{ '/assets/img/preview.jpg' | prepend: site.baseurl }}" alt="" >
 	<h4 style="text-align:center"><i>What did I learn in grad school ? </i>
 	How to be an expert at failing</h4>
 	<p>I love reading.
-Recently, I have becoming addicted to reading books on psychology and philosophy.
+Recently, I have become hooked onto reading books on psychology and philosophy.
 Although not a social scientist, the complexity of the human mind and society have always interested me.
 Also, I am a fan of Elon Musk and right now, I am reading his <a href="https://en.wikipedia.org/wiki/Elon_Musk:_Tesla,_SpaceX,_and_the_Quest_for_a_Fantastic_Future">biography.</a></p>

     <!-- <p>Although it might sound cliched, I had dreamt of being a scientist since I was 6 years old.
     My favorite subjects at school were Math and Science.
 It was a simple curiosity to know about the world, and I am grateful to my mentors to keeping that curiosity alive.
 I feel proud to be born in the land of <a href="https://en.wikipedia.org/wiki/Aryabhata">Aryabhatta</a>, <a href="https://www.youtube.com/watch?v=oXGm9Vlfx4w">Ramanujan</a> and <a href="https://www.wikiwand.com/en/Satyendra_Nath_Bose">Bose</a>.</p> -->